HANetTools/Perc/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTES.

 Checking package dependencies.
-* I did not test all dependencies, but do not think any of the changes should effect them since the change was mainly in the testing procedure.
+* I did not test all dependencies, but the change was a small modification only applicable to an internal function and should have no impact on dependencies..

 ## Reverse dependencies